 The way the government determines your monthly payments on the income driven plans is pretty straightforward.
 It may be more harsh on some than others, but it leaves little room for debate as to what is included in your discretionary income.

-Savvy borrowers may be able to save a little extra for retirement, but ultimately, legitimately “sheltering” your income from student loan payments is no easy task.
+Savvy borrowers may be able to save a little extra for retirement, but ultimately, legitimately “sheltering” your income from student loan payments is a part of your yearly tax strategy and something worth discussing with an accountant.